pomidorum1989/pomidorum1989/README.md

 <br/>
 <br/>

 Hello, I’m Valentine Dorum, a Software Developer in Test with a passion for test automation.
-I’m also keenly interested in DevOps tools such as GitHub Actions, Azure DevOps, and Jenkins.
+I specialize in creating robust end-to-end automation scenarios and have a strong interest in DevOps tools such as GitHub Actions, Azure DevOps, and Jenkins.

 **Summary:**